progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	9585191f37f7b0fb9444f35a9bf50de191beadc2 refs/tags/v1.1
 	^1a410efbd13591db07496601ebc7a059dd55cfe9

-If you update a reference, Git doesn’t edit this file but instead writes a new file to refs/heads.
-To get the appropriate SHA for a given reference, Git checks for that reference in the refs directory and then checks the packed-refs file as a fallback.
-However, if you can’t find a reference in the refs directory, it’s probably in your packed-refs file.
+If you update a reference, Git doesn’t edit this file but instead writes a new file to `refs/heads`.
+To get the appropriate SHA for a given reference, Git checks for that reference in the `refs` directory and then checks the `packed-refs` file as a fallback.
+However, if you can’t find a reference in the `refs` directory, it’s probably in your `packed-refs` file.

-Notice the last line of the file, which begins with a ^.
+Notice the last line of the file, which begins with a `^`.
 This means the tag directly above is an annotated tag and that line is the commit that the annotated tag points to.

 ### Data Recovery ###